ezura/spell-checker-for-swift/README.md

 ### Command

 #### `typokana`
 Search typo in all swift files.
-Show warning for typo on Xcode when run this command at run script.
+Show warning for typo on Xcode when this command is run at "Run Script".

 #### `typokana -diff`
 This command is recommended.
 Search typo only in changed swift files (fetched with `git diff`).

 #### `typokana --help`